 Do indulge in the delicious Swedish cuisine!
 I enjoyed the meatballs, freshly-baked bread, salmon, chilled shrimp, fried fish, moose sausage, dilled potatoes, pickled beetroot, lingonberry jam, and all the aforementioned fika cakes.

-Click on the image below to PIN so you can find this information about holidays in Sweden again!
+Click below to PIN so you can find info about holidays in Sweden again!

 Disclosure: The author was honored to be the guest of Visit Sweden during her stay in Småland, but as always, the opinions, reviews, and experiences are her own.